Hobanghann/HORenderer-v.2/README.md

 -Projection transform : Matrix

 [🎨 Color]
--The color space used is sRGB.
+-The color spaces used is LinearRGB, sRGB.
 -The renderer supports gamma correction.
 -The color depth is 32-bit, and it is composed of alpha, red, green, and blue (ARGB format).